Unexpected dental problems can be costly.

-With respect to children under the age of 18, dental insurance is considered an “essential health benefit.”
-It must be offered either as part of a health plan or as standalone coverage.
+With respect to children under the age of 18, kids dental insurance is considered an “essential health benefit.”
+It must be offered either as part of a health plan or as standalone coverage is generally available on the marketplace for dental insurance.
 This is slightly different from adults, as it is not considered an essential health benefit and doesn’t have to be offered to anyone over the age of 18.

 Terms to Know When Choosing Health Insurance Market Place Dental Insurance

 Dental plans are similar to health insurance plans, but they do have some differences when it comes to how coverage limits work and what services are covered.
 For example, with health insurance plans, most have an out-of-pocket maximum that reduces your overall healthcare costs.

 With dental insurance, there are coverage maximums – that means, there is typically a maximum amount that your dental plan will pay per person or family for dental services.

 Here are some other terms you need to know to accurately compare dental insurance plans in the health care market place:

 - Premiums: What you owe to your insurance provider each month is called your premium.
 With a standalone plan, you’ll pay this monthly as a separate payment.
 If you choose a health plan with a dental plan, your premiums will be included with your health insurance premium.